The Best Zucchini Bread Recipe (Moist, Easy, and No-Knead!)

 1

 Preheat your oven to 350 degrees F (175 degrees C).
-Grease a standard 9x5 inch loaf pan and set aside.
+Grease a 9x5-inch loaf pan with nonstick spray or butter and lightly flour it.

 2